Is Pre-training Truly Better Than Meta-Learning?: Supplementary Material

-Previous work demonstrated that in datasets with low diversity, the difference MAML and pre-training is small \citep{curse_low_div}.
-While we substantiate these results to a degree, we introduce a nuance that, when evaluated through the statistical lens of effect size, pre-training can outperform MAML.
-This subtle detail underscores the critical role of the selected statistical measure in the comparative analysis of these algorithms.
+Previous work demonstrated that in datasets with low diversity, the difference between meta learning and pre-training is small \citep{curse_low_div}.
+While we substantiate these results to a degree, we introduce a nuance that, based on dataset diversity, either technique can outperform the other.
 Finally, we provide the final piece of evidence to complete their story \citep{curse_low_div}, for high diversity datasets.
-Crucially, we include the large scale meta-dataset (mds) and demonstrate that merging/unioning datasets is an effective mechanism for increasing the formal diversity of a dataset.
+Crucially, we include the large scale meta-dataset (mds) and demonstrate that merging/unioning datasets is an effective mechanism for increasing the diversity of a dataset.

-BiT \citep{kolesnikov2020bit} is a study that demonstrates good performance on a wide set of datasets (20) using transfer learning by pre-training on a large (JFT-300M) scale vision data set.
+BiT \citep{kolesnikov2020bit} is a study that demonstrates good performance on a wide set of datasets (20) using pre-training on a large (JFT-300M) scale vision dataset.
 They fine-tune the entire network (with SGD and momentum) during adaptation and provide heuristics for choosing the hyperparameters with the HyperRule heuristic.
-The main contrast with our work is that they do not do a direct fair comparison with meta-learning (like MAML) as we did.
-Contrary to this previous work that leaves the comparative merits of pre-training and meta-learning algorithms indeterminate, our work directly addresses this comparison as its primary focus.
-We think the authors \citep{kolesnikov2020bit} should have compared their test time adaptation method that fine-tunes the entire paper to the one proposed by \citep{rfs} that uses optimal convergence at the final layer with gradient-based BFGS fine-tuning.
-We note they use a large dataset for pre-training, and it's important to use such a dataset for the training of MAML to be able to do a fair comparison between MAML and pre-training.
-Our experiments on meta-dataset suggest that on large-scale formally diverse dataset MAML might be marginally better than pre-training.
+The main contrast with our work is that they do not employ a model-agnostic approach for pre-training as we do.
+We note they use a large dataset for pre-training, and it's important to use such a dataset for the training of MAML to be able to do a fair comparison between MAML and PT.
+Our experiments on meta-dataset suggest that on large-scale diverse dataset MAML might be marginally better than PT.